rule

 Text 34

-Let me tell you that the hairs on the head of the Supreme Controller are the clouds, o best of the Kurus, and that the intelligence of the Almighty is the prime cause of the material creation, so one says.
+Let me tell you that the hairs on the head of the Supreme One are the clouds, oh best of the Kurus, and that the intelligence of the Almighty One is the prime cause of the material creation, so one says.
 His mind, the reservoir of all changes, is known as the moon.

 Text 35

-The material principle constitutes His consciousness, so one says, while Lord S'iva is the cause within.
-(His ego, His self) The horse, mule, camel and elephant are His nails, and all other game and quadrupeds are represented in the region of His belt.
+The great principle constitutes His consciousness, so one says, while Lord S'iva is the cause within [His ego, His self].
+The horse, mule, camel and elephant are His nails, and all other game and quadrupeds are represented in the region of His belt.

 Text 36